dm-academy/Calavera/docs/Installation.md

 You need:

+* Internet connectivity for all the install steps (the cluster will run without Internet once it is up)

 * Recent (< 3 yrs old) Pentium or Xeon or similar class AMD chip, multi-core preferable.

 * Windows 7+, Mac OS X Mavericks or later, or Ubuntu 14 (note: I have not done extensive version testing; if you have a platform that runs the prequisites listed below it probably will work)